-- a) Proposals will conserve and enhance the natural beauty of the parish and will address the objectives of the High Weald AONB management plan. - b) Proposals should demonstrate that due regard is paid to the components of natural beauty as shown on map High Weald AONB Unit "High Weald Character Components" and anywhere they exist within the parish. - c) Proposals should seek to restore the natural function of watercourses to improve water quality; prevent flooding and enhance wetland habitats. - d) Proposals should relate well to historic routeways and seek to ensure access is maintained or improved and their rural character is not degraded by loss of distinctive historic features such as banks, hedgerows, verges or other important features.
-Proposed landscape enhancements related to these features will be supported. - e) Proposals should not result in the loss or degradation of ancient woodland or historic features within it and, where appropriate, contribute to its ongoing management. - f) Proposals should conserve and enhance the ecology of fields, trees including veteran trees and hedgerows; retains historic fields; and where possible, directs development away from fields that have been in use since the medieval period or earlier, especially where these form coherent field systems with other medieval features.
+- a) Development proposals in the High Weald AONB should conserve and enhance the natural beauty of the parish and, as appropriate to their scale and nature, address the objectives of the High Weald AONB management plan. - b) Development proposals in the High Weald AONB should demonstrate that due regard is paid to the components of natural beauty as shown on map High Weald AONB Unit "High Weald Character Components". - c) Development proposals in the High Weald AONB should seek to restore the natural function of watercourses to improve water quality; prevent flooding and enhance wetland habitats. - d) Development proposals in the High Weald AONB should relate well to historic routeways and seek to ensure access is maintained or improved and their rural character is not degraded by loss of distinctive historic features such as banks, hedgerows, verges or other important features.
+Proposed landscape enhancements related to these features will be supported. - e) Development proposals in the High Weald AONB should not result in the loss or degradation of ancient woodland or historic features within it and, where appropriate, contribute to its ongoing management. - f) Development proposals in the High Weald AONB should conserve and enhance the ecology of fields, trees including veteran trees and hedgerows and retain historic fields.

-- 3.54.
-Planning Practice Guidance says, "Where landscapes have a particular local value, it is important for policies to identify their special characteristics and be supported by proportionate evidence" (Paragraph: 036 Reference ID: 8-036-20190721). - 3.55.
+- 3.31.
+Planning Practice Guidance says, "Where landscapes have a particular local value, it is important for policies to identify their special characteristics and be supported by proportionate evidence" (Paragraph: 036 Reference ID: 8-036-20190721). - 3.32.
 The AONB landscape is of economic value as a valued visitor attraction for people from outside the area and important for the local tourist economy.